microsoft/generative-ai-for-beginners/09-building-image-applications/README.md

 ## What is DALL-E and Midjourney?

-[DALL-E](https://openai.com/dall-e-2) and [Midjourney](https://www.midjourney.com/) are two of the most popular image generation models, they allow you using prompts to generate images.
+[DALL-E](https://openai.com/dall-e-2) and [Midjourney](https://www.midjourney.com/) are two of the most popular image generation models, they allow you to use prompts to generate images.

 ### DALL-E